ShreyaMallesh/Multiple-Color-Detection/README.md

-# multiplecolordetection
+#Open-Cv
-Detects multiple colors on webcam
+Detects multiple colors on webcam and images Contouring,masking and scaling